 CJ 15003 INTRODUCTION TO CRIMINAL JUSTICE - This course is a study of history, development, and philosophy of law enforcement in a democratic society.
 The course includes an introduction to agencies involved in the administration of criminal justice and provides career orientation.
 ACTS equivalent course number is CRJU1023.
-Fall
+Offered Fall semester.

 CJ 15013 INTRODUCTION TO CORRECTIONS - This course is a study of correctional facilities.
 The purpose and objective is to provide the student with an analysis of the development of correctional systems in terms of organization, administration and function, and to evaluate the effectiveness of modern theoretical foundations and goals of the correctional system.
-Spring
+Offered Spring semester.